Clumsy-Coder/wazuh-proof-of-concepts/README.md

 1. Create SSH keys for wazuh manager and agents
 2. Place the public SSH key to wazuh manager and agents accordingly
-3. Add the wazuh manager IP address, username, location of private SSH key and sudo password in the section `[wazuh_server]` in the file `hosts.ini`
+3. Add the wazuh manager IP address, username, location of private SSH key and sudo password in the section `[wazuh_manager]` in the file `hosts.ini`
 4. Add the wazuh agent IP address, username, location of private SSH key and sudo password in the section `[wazuh_agents]` in the file `hosts.ini`

 ### Running a specific role